 Otherwise healthy people with classic signs of acute brain infection can usually be diagnosed promptly.
-The challenge is when someone has less severe brain infections, such as chronic or partially treated meningitis, encephalitis, or other rare infections.
+The challenge is when someone has a less severe brain infection, such as chronic or partially treated meningitis, encephalitis, or other rare infections.

-- While examining you, the doctor is looking for particular clinical signs.
-Altered level of consciousness with behavioral and personality changes with a high fever always alert the doctor to the possibility of a central nervous system infection.
-Particular signs of meningeal irritation in someone with a fever, such as neck pain or stiffness with neck flexion, or with knee extension, or involuntary flexion of both hips with neck flexion, could signify brain infection.
+- A doctor looks for particular clinical signs when examining a patient.
+An altered level of consciousness with behavioral and personality changes with a high fever always alerts the doctor to the possibility of a central nervous system infection.
+Particular signs of meningeal irritation in someone with a fever, including neck pain or stiffness with neck flexion or knee extension, or involuntary flexion of both hips with neck flexion, could signify brain infection.

-- The doctor will perform an eye exam, looking for swelling of the main nerve of the eye and any subtle changes in the eye movement or pupil reaction.
+- The doctor will perform an eye exam, looking for swelling of the main nerve of the eye and any subtle changes in eye movement or pupil reactions.
 These could represent increased intracranial pressure (ICP), seen with an abscess, or advanced meningitis or encephalitis.
-You will also undergo a complete neurologic examination, which helps a doctor to discover any signs and problems with your nervous system.
+Someone will also undergo a complete neurologic examination, which helps a doctor to discover any signs and problems with the nervous system.

-- Standard lab work and a urine specimen will be obtained.
+- Standard laboratory blood work and a urine specimen will be obtained.
 Also, a special set of cultures from blood, urine, nose, or respiratory secretions might be taken.